gtd/csv_builder/README.md

 ## Requirements

-The current version of CSV Builder works with:
+The current version of CSV Builder is tested with:

-* Rails 3.x
+* Rails 4.2.x, 5.2.x, 6.1.x
-* Ruby 1.8 or 1.9
+* Ruby 2.5.x, 2.6.x, 2.7.x

-* Unicorn _is required for streaming_ see [the example streaming app](https://github.com/fawce/test_csv_streamer) for more details.
+It should be compatible for all ruby >= 2.0 and rails >= 3.0 (not all combos tested)

+For ruby 1.8 and 1.9, use version 2.1.2.

 The legacy version (1.1.x) was originally developed and tested for Rails 2.1.
 See [the legacy docs](https://github.com/econsultancy/csv_builder) for more details.